 - Laws provide us with the legal basis to request information

-- Technology enables us to organize communities and crowdsource data
+- Technology enables us to organise communities and crowdsource data

 - The crowd allows us to scale our initiatives